groundlight/stream/README.md

 ## build

 The docker image uses the groundlight python sdk.
-To build the image, we need to make aws credentials available to the build process so it can authenticate to aws codeartifact because the python package is private as of this writing.
+We need to make aws credentials available to the build process so it can authenticate to aws codeartifact because the python package is private as of this writing.
 Set the following env variables with real credentials

 ``` shell
 export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE